-Using a large spoon or ice cream scoop, add the batter to your paper cup lined muffin tins, filling each one about 3/4 the way up.
+Using a large spoon or ice cream scoop, add the batter to your paper cup lined muffin tins, filling each one about ¾ of the way.

-Bake in the preheated oven until they've risen just above the tin and are firm, about 25.
+Bake in the preheated 350°F oven until they've risen just above the surface and are firm, about 25 minutes.

 Let them cool for about 20 minutes.
-They will sink in the center, and that's okay.
+They will sink in the center -- that's okay.

 Ever so gently remove the papers, placing the cakes up side down on a cooling rack as you go.

-Let them sit for a couple of minutes, and then lightly sprinkle each one with coarse sea salt.
+Let them sit for a couple of minutes, and then lightly sprinkle each one with a bit of coarse sea salt.

 This will not be a light and fluffy cake -- it will taste almost like pie.